salgadobreno/podbox/Readme.markdown

-4. The good thing(IMO) of having Redis set this way is that I can just queue stuff in a 'save for later' fashion, then anytime you feel like getting that new stuff on your car's pen drive, run `QUEUE=* rake resque:work` and it takes care of the rest for you.
+4. The good thing(IMO) of having Redis set this way is that I can just queue stuff in a 'save for later' fashion, then anytime you feel like getting that new stuff on your pen-drive/phone, run `QUEUE=* rake resque:work` and it takes care of the rest for you.

 The MP3 Files will be downloaded into this script's root dir.